Bigg Boss (Tamil TV series): Season 3

+The launch of Season 3 achieved an impressive opening with a 9.8 TVR, maintaining strong viewership throughout with weekly TRPs ranging between 7.8 TVR and 8.8 TVR.

 Season 4

-The launch of season 4 opened with highest ever 20.61 TVR benefited from the impact of successful season 3 and broke records for viewership for Bigg Boss Tamil on a grand opening day, the ratings of the season 4 proved that the audience for Bigg Boss is getting bigger year by year.
-The season overall was a highly successful season receiving positive reviews from critics and audiences.
+The launch of season 4 opened with the highest ever 11.61 TVR, benefited from the impact of season 3 and lockdown, and also broke the records for viewership for Bigg Boss Tamil grand finale episode.